Home

 With too much fats or oils, the soap will become extremely soft as there will be extra unadulterated acids that could not react with any lye.

-Some soap makers purposely add extra beneficial fats and oils to their recipe so that consumers can experience the added skin care effects of these oils in non saponified form.
-This is called super fatting.
+Most soap makers purposely add extra beneficial fats and oils to their recipe so that consumers can experience the added skin care effects of these oils in non saponified form.
+This is called super fatting or lye discounting.
 As super fatting on your own is a more advanced and delicate technique, just remember to follow the recipe to a tee when first starting out.
-Almost all recipes are already super-fatted for you.
+Pretty much all recipes are already super-fatted for you so that there's no risk of extra lye in your soap.

-You can also add a natural preservative like grapefruit seed extract to the fats and oils mixture before moving forward.
+You can also add a natural preservative (antioxidant) like rosemary oleoresin extract to the fats and oils mixture before moving forward.

 Now insert your second thermometer into this concoction and set the mixture to the side for future use.